Termites Cockroaches Ants Spiders Centipedes Silverfish Moths

 Silverfish live long lives — up to 3–5 years under favorable conditions — and a female produces 2–20 eggs at a time throughout her life.
 Populations can build substantially in wall voids, attic insulation, and storage areas before becoming visible.
 Effective control requires both chemical treatment and humidity reduction.

-Primary Silverfish Harborage Zones in Little Rock Properties
+Where Silverfish Harbor in Little Rock Homes

 • Attics containing paper-backed insulation or cardboard storage — the most common primary harborage site in Little Rock properties